vanyle/vectarine/README.md

 ## Requirements for working on the engine

-All setup commands in this README need to be ran in a bash/zsh shell if you are on Unix and on a Powershell shell if you are on Windows.
+All setup commands in this README need to be run in a bash/zsh shell if you are on Unix and on a Powershell shell if you are on Windows.
-Commands are prefixed with `both>`, `wind>`, `unix>`, depending on the target where they need to be ran, `unix` meaning Linux or Mac.
+Commands are prefixed with `both>`, `wind>`, `unix>`, depending on the target where they need to be run, `unix` meaning Linux or Mac.

 You'll need to get started: